Douthit History, Family Crest & Coats of Arms

 - Samuel J. Douthit, American Republican politician, Postmaster at Greenville Court House, South Carolina, 1865-66

-- J. B. Douthit Jr., American Democrat politician, Alternate Delegate to Democratic National Convention from South Carolina, 1940
+- J. B. Douthit Jr., American Democratic Party politician, Alternate Delegate to Democratic National Convention from South Carolina, 1940